 Dental crowns are divided into types based on the material used in making them.
 Dental crowns classified by production materials include:

 Dental crowns can also be made from a combination of materials.
-Your dentist would consider the following factors when selecting the materials for the production of your dental crowns:
+Your dentist near me would consider the following factors when selecting the materials for the production of your dental crowns:

 Dental crowns can be temporary or permanent.
 The temporary dental crown is fixed while waiting for the permanent crown.
 How long does a permanent crown last?